Tauromachian/fzf-browser-tabs/README.md

 # fzf-browser-tabs

-A Firefox WebExtension that lets you fuzzy-find and switch between browser tabs, `fzf`-style.
+A Firefox + Chrome WebExtension (Manifest V3) that lets you fuzzy-find and switch between browser tabs, `fzf`-style.

 Press the shortcut, type to filter, hit enter to jump to the matching tab.